 You should be aware of: Chromatic aberration control wide open could be a little better.

-You should be aware of: Contrast at f/2.5 is lower and it flares very easily.
+You should be aware of: Contrast at f/2.5 is lower, CA is moderate and it flares very easily.

 Zeiss Sonnar T* 3.5/100 (C/Y)